 Cross-Striped Cabbageworm Moth (Evergestis rimosalis)

-Detailing the identifying qualities of the Cross-Striped Cabbageworm Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Cross-Striped Cabbageworm Moth.

 A plain-looking adult Cross-Striped Cabbageworm Moth can beget an army of leaf-chewing caterpillars that quickly consume garden produce.

 The larvae of the Cross-Striped Cabbageworm Moth is an enemy to anyone growing cabbage, Brussel sprouts, collards, and other leafy green vegetables.
 Tubular white eggs are attached with silk to the underside of a leaf.
 Once they hatch, the light green caterpillars immediately begin chewing their way through the leaf they are on, moving to neighboring leaves as they grow.
-They change color and begin showing a striping pattern that crosses the body left to right as they mature.
-Larger caterpillars have thicker stripes, giving it a darker appearance.
+They change color, becoming black with yellow sides and orange heads, and begin developing short white stripes across the body.
+Larger caterpillars have thicker stripes.
 The reproduction of the moth is ongoing throughout the summer, so a single leaf of collard greens could harbor caterpillars of varying ages.
-Because of their evolving colors as they age, it may lead an observer to think many different species are attacking the leaf.
+Because of the evolving colors as they age, a gardener may think that many different species of caterpillar are attacking the leaf.